Skip to the main content

 • Trends and events that affect overall employment, especially in the industry or industries from the previous list

-In Alberta, the 2263: Inspectors in public and environmental health and occupational health and safety occupational group is expected to have a below-average annual growth of 1.8% from 2019 to 2023.
-In addition to job openings created by employment turnover, 154 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 2263: Inspectors in public and environmental health and occupational health and safety occupational group is expected to have an above-average annual growth of 2.5% from 2021 to 2025.
+In addition to job openings created by employment turnover, 219 new positions are forecasted to be created within this occupational group each year.

 Note